nsupdate-info/nsupdate.info/docs/user.rst

 You need to give a valid E-Mail address, as we send you a link you need to access to complete the registration.

-We'll also use that E-Mail address in case you forget your login password.
+We'll also use that E-Mail address in case you forget your login password or when there are technical issues with your hosts or domains.

 For your own safety, use https and a sane password.